filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

 toc: true
 ---

-Mining will only work if you fully cover the [minimal hardware requirements]({{< relref "hardware-requirements" >}}) for the network in which you will mine.
-As the mining process is very demanding for the machines on several aspects and relies on precise configuration, we strongly recommend Linux systems administration experience before embarking.
+Mining will only work if you fully comply with the [minimal hardware requirements]({{< relref "hardware-requirements" >}}) for the network in which you will mine.
+The mining process is very resource-intensive and is dependent on precise configuration.
+We strongly recommend Linux systems administration experience before embarking.

 {{< alert icon="callout" >}}
 Be warned: if you decide to skip any of the sections below, things will not work!
 Read and tread carefully.